WRTA is the Western Reserve Transit Authority, which provides bus services in Mahoning County.

 WRTA is governed by a seven-member Board of Trustees, which meets on the last Thursday of each month, except during November and December.
 This meeting is held at The WRTA Board Room, 604 Mahoning Avenue in Youngstown.

 Meetings are open to the public.
 If you would like to voice a comment or concern, you must sign in prior to the meeting.
 Any individual or representative of a group may have two minutes to address the board regarding any given topic on the agenda.

 Click here for the current, tentative agenda for the latest Board meeting.

 Click here for current information regarding the latest Committee meetings.

 |Dean Soroka||Director of Human Resources|

-WRTA offers interior and exterior transit bus advertising on its full-size fixed-route buses.
+WRTA offers interior and exterior transit bus advertising on its full size fixed route buses.
 It is an economical way to help get your message across to thousands of people in Youngstown and surrounding communities.
-WRTA also provides advertising opportunities on its medium-size and LTV vehicles throughout Mahoning County, with limited reach into Trumbull and Columbiana Counties.
+WRTA also provides advertising opportunities on its LTV vehicles throughout Mahoning County, with limited reach into Trumbull and Columbiana Counties.

 WRTA’s diverse and multi-talented employees have made us a leader in the transportation industry by providing customer-focused mobility solutions for Mahoning County and outlying communities through strategic partnerships, innovative planning and implementation options.